Tenth Court of Appeals

 Authorities cited during oral argument that are not contained in the briefs shall be submitted to the Clerk and all opposing parties by letter-brief not later than the Friday following oral argument.
 The opposing party may respond to the new authority in a letter-brief filed by the following Friday.

-The Clerk will send a notice by mail to lead counsel, who is responsible for notifying his or her clients and all other counsel representing those parties.
-The opinions are also available in HTML format on the Court's website the day after issuance.
+The Clerk will send a notice by electronic notification to lead counsel, who is responsible for notifying his or her clients and all other counsel representing those parties.
+Pro se parties without internet access will be sent a notice by U.S. Mail.
+The opinions are also available in PDF format on the Court's website the day after issuance.
 You may receive electronic notification of the released opinions by signing up for Case Mail.

 The Court appreciates advance notice when a matter may require immediate attention.